CONP-PCNO/conp-dataset/README.md

 1. To create the PR, you should work on your fork of of conp-dataset (eg github://jbpoline/conp-dataset)

-2. Make sure your fork master branch is not ahead of github://conp-pcno/conp-dataset master branch
+2. Ensure your fork master branch is not ahead of github://conp-pcno/conp-dataset master branch

 3. Clone your fork locally, eg
 ```